quadrimegistus/quadrimegistus/README.md

 I serve in Lead Software Engineer, Principal Software Engineer and Software Development Manager positions.

 If you have arrived on my GitHub main page looking for the repository detailing proof of concept for Predetermination / Intelligent Design, please use the contact information at the bottom to reach me.
-The repository has been made private for the time being.
+The repository has been made private per good counsel.

 # Specification Preferences: